-We were recently notified by a governmental agency that we have improperly shipped certain water repellant and a cleaning solution for our footwear manufactured by one of our suppliers that is listed as a hazardous material in federal regulations.
+We were recently notified that a governmental agency claims that we improperly shipped by air a certain water repellant for our footwear.
+This product, manufactured by one of our suppliers, contains an ingredient listed as a hazardous material in federal regulations.
 We are reporting to the agency directly and have discontinued shipping the product.
-The agency might assert sanctions against us which could range from a nominal amount to a larger amount which might have a material adverse effect on our results of operations and financial condition.
+The agency might assert sanctions against us that could range from a nominal amount to a larger amount which could harm our business.